metakuna/build-metakuna-site/posts/cars/post.md

+# Why cars are the best form of transport

 Since I moved out of my home town and became a member of the Metropolitan Elite I haven't had a car, I have either walked, ridden my bike, or gotten the train.
 This has been a huge pain in the arse in comparison, here's why:

 ## It rains all the time, and I get sweaty